AABearBots/First-Closed-Doors-Competition/README.md

 There are three GitHub Organizations you need to be familiar with:

-* [Advanced Algos](https://github.com/AdvancedAlgos): Features repositories with the AA Platform code including the bits that run in the cloud (AACloudPlatform) and in the web browser, along with a few other platform-related configurations and documentation.
+* [Advanced Algos](https://github.com/AdvancedAlgos): Features repositories with the AA Platform code including the bits that run in the cloud (AACloud) and in the web browser, along with a few other platform-related configurations and documentation.

 * [AAMasters](https://github.com/AAMasters): Its a showcase GitHub organization similar to the one each Dev Team needs to create for themselves.
 It features several examples of bots, each in their corresponding repository.